 Identify one source of negative stress in your day.

 Before you can solve a problem, you have to name it.
 Pinpoint just one experience or scenario in your daily life that routinely creates negative stress.
 Interactions with a certain person?
-A moment at home, during your commute, or at work that always seems to be rushed and unpleasant?
+A moment at home or at work that always seems to be rushed and unpleasant?
 Once you recognize a pattern, you can begin to take steps to prevent stress from becoming cumulative and unmanageable.

 Think of your brain as a battery.